 "It was an honor, and an extremely emotional one, for me to finally be a part of this special yearly event, said Charley, who chaperoned U.S. Air Force and Vietnam War veteran Bill Strabo (both in right photo).
-"It could've been tiring, but we all felt energized by seeing those beautiful monuments and the national cemetery."
+"It could've been tiring, but we all felt energized by specing these beautiful monuments and the national but we all felt energized by seeing those beautiful monuments and the national cemetery."